dcalab/p4-mapreduce-w17-public/spec/Spec.rst

 Consider the case where there are 2 workers available, 5 input files and 4 map tasks specified.
 The master should create 4 tasks, 3 with one file each and 1 with 2 files.
 It would then attempt to balance these tasks among all the workers.
 In this case, it would send
 2 map tasks to each worker.
+The master does not need to wait for a done message before it assigns more tasks to a worker - a worker should be able to handle multiple tasks at the same time.

 Mapping - [Workers]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~